-Step 6.
-The Department Chair will decide whether the final Nutrition and Dietetics course grade should be reviewed further.
-The Chair's decision of whether to have a grade reviewed is final and may not be appealed.
-If the Chair decides that the method by which the student's grade was determined was not proper and that the final Nutrition and Dietetics course grade will be reviewed, the grade will be reviewed by the Dean of the College of Health Professions.
-The Chair will notify the student in writing whether the grade will be reviewed further.
+Step 6: The department chair will decide whether the final Nutrition and Dietetics course grade should be reviewed further.
+The chair's decision of whether to have a grade reviewed is final and may not be appealed.
+If the chair decides that the method by which the student's grade was determined was not proper and that the final Nutrition and Dietetics course grade will be reviewed, the grade will be reviewed by an interim co-dean of the College of Health Professions.
+The chair will notify the student in writing whether the grade will be reviewed further.

-Step 7.
-If the grade is subject to further review, the Chair will notify the student in writing of the result of the review.
+Step 7: If the grade is subject to further review, the chair will notify the student in writing of the result of the review.